Australia's most efficient BIOcontrol release service

 How quickly does Parabug empty its drum?

-Currently Parabug takes about 15 minutes per drum before refill is required.
-This will change as variable rate control is integrated.
+Currently Parabug takes about 8-12 minutes per drum before refill is required.
+This can change with variable rate control and the biocontrol / media mix.

 What is the mortality or survivability of the bugs being dropped via a drone?

 Parabug has applied various beneficials on thousands of acres of various crops.
-Observations from current operators, as well as farmers, indicate the bugs are landing safely.
+Observations from current operators, as well as growers, indicate the bugs are landing safely.

 California Polytechnic State University recently completed a study on the survival rates of Persimilis applied by drone.
 The study found 'there was no statistical difference amongst our three treatments (control, mechanical drum roll, and drone drop).